v4ngelix/w8-tracker/README.md

   * Have index.html served as a default, find out a way how to use the existing back-end without port routing.
     * Might not be possible to use several ports on zone.ee server.
   * * https://date-fns.org/v3.6.0/docs/eachWeekOfInterval
-  * Settings button for toggling differente types of chart modes.
+  * Settings button for toggling different types of chart modes.
     * Save changes to local storage
     * whether showing datapoints or averages
     * line